 Under the terms of the agreement with the Optionor, the Company can earn a 100% interest in the Reliance Gold Property located near Gold Bridge, British Columbia, for cash consideration in the aggregate amount of $300,000 ($40,000 paid) and exploration expenditures in the aggregate amount of $3,000,000 by December 31, 2024; the allotment and issuance of up to a total of 4,000,000 common shares (500,000 common shares issued) of the Company by December 31, 2025.
 The Option is subject to a 2.5% NSR, of which 1.5% NSR can be purchased by the Company at any time for $1,000,000.
 In addition, the Company has issued 200,000 Shares to a party that introduced the Optionors to the Company.

 Robert T. Boyd, P.Geo. is a qualified person as defined in National Instrument 43-101 and supervised the compilation of the historic information forming the basis for this summary.
-The 2020 work program is supervised by Darren O'Brien, P.Geo., an independent consultant and qualified person as defined in National Instrument 43-101.
+The 2020 and 2021 work programs were supervised by Darren O'Brien, P.Geo., an independent consultant and qualified person as defined in National Instrument 43-101.

 The 2019 representative chip and grab samples mentioned in this release were analyzed for gold only at SGS Canada by GE_FAA30V5.
 The single overlimit sample that exceeded 10,000 ppb gold was analyzed by SGS Canada by GO_FAG30V.
 Confirmation standards were inserted by SGS Canada with each of the two analytical techniques.